kubevela/kubevela.github.io/docs/quick-start.md

 title: Deploy First Application
 ---

-> Before starting, please confirm that you've installed KubeVela Core and VelaUX in the control plane cluster based on [Installation](./install.mdx)
+> Before starting, please confirm that you've installed KubeVela and enabled the VelaUX addon according to [the installation guide](./install.mdx).

 Welcome to KubeVela!
-In this section, we show you how to deliver your first app.
+This section will guide you to deliver your first app.

 ## Deploy a classic application via CLI

-A classic application configuration in KubeVela looks as below, there are one component and one trait, to deploy a stateless service with one instance.
-More advanced, there are three policies and three workflow steps, to deploy the application to two targets.
+Below is a classic KubeVela application which contains one component with one operational trait, basically, it means to deploy a container image as webservice with one replica.
+Additionally, there are three policies and workflow steps, it means to deploy the application into two different environments with a bit different configurations.

 ```yaml
 apiVersion: core.oam.dev/v1beta1